sixeyed/docker-windows-workshop/slides/sections/swarm-stack.md

 ## Check the secret object

-Secrets aren't secret, you cannot read the original plain text.
+Secrets are secret, you cannot read the original plain text.

 _ Check the secret object is stored: _